 Why is facial recognition so popular around the world?

-Other biometric systems like fingerprints and iris scanners can also have challenges which affect their accuracy too but less so than that of the face.
-Despite this, facial recognition has some benefits which might make it a good choice – for example it is contactless, can be used from a significant distance, can be used to recognize persons of interest even if they are no longer physically present, for example via a video recording.
+Other biometric systems like fingerprints and iris scanners can also have challenges that affect their accuracy too, but less so than that of the face.
+Despite this, facial recognition has some benefits which might make it a good choice – for example, it is contactless, can be used from a significant distance, can be used to recognize persons of interest even if they are no longer physically present, for example via a video recording.

-Facial recognition is also passive which means you don’t need the co-operation of the people whose faces you are recognizing.
-The downside to that, of course, is that it can be abused by agencies or countries to track their citizens in an aid to suppression of their rights or to keep an automated and possibly wide-ranging surveillance of people a government or organization might which to oppress or subjugate.
+Facial recognition is also passive, which means you don’t need the co-operation of the people whose faces you are recognizing.
+The downside to that, of course, is that it can be abused by agencies or countries to track their citizens in aid to suppression of their rights, or to keep automated and possibly wide-ranging surveillance of people a government or organization might which to oppress or subjugate.